saharc2000/Set-Card-Game/README.md

 - **Threads:**
   - One per player and an additional one for non-human players.
-  - Threads activate only for specific tasks like key input or display updates.

 - **Card Representation:**
   - Cards are numbered 0-80, with each having four features, each with three possible values.